coryshaw/hugo-aurora-theme/README.md

 After installing the Aurora Theme successfully it requires a just a few more steps to get your site running.

+A good starting point is to take the contents of the "exampleSite" folder and place it at the root level of your site, then run "hugo server" in your terminal.

 ### The config file